 Without treatment, the infection may move to the secondary stage.
 This can happen even if you can’t see the ulcers anymore.

 Secondary Stage: Several Weeks to Months after the Original Sore

 This stage features a non-itchy rash.
 The rash may appear as rough, red, or reddish brown spots on the palms of the hands or soles of the feet.
 Other rashes may also appear in other places on the body.
 These rashes may appear as:

 The rash may happen with flu-like symptoms, such as:

 - Sore throat

 - Swollen glands throughout the body

 - Muscle aches

-Untreated secondary symptoms will disappear within a few weeks, but there may be repeated episodes during the next few years.
+Without treatment, the symptoms will go away within a few weeks.
+But there may be repeated episodes during the next few years.